 Frequency: This indicates the interval between individual time-samples in the atomic dataset.
-For CMIP5, the following are the only options: "yr", "mon", "day", "6hr", "3hr", "30min", "monClim" (cimatological monthly mean) or "fx" (fixed, i.e., time-independent).
+For CMIP5, the following are the only options: "yr", "mon", "day", "6hr", "3hr", "subhr" (sampling frequency less than an hour), "monClim" (climatological monthly mean) or "fx" (fixed, i.e., time-independent).

 Modeling-realm: This indicates the high level modeling component which is particularly relevant.
-For CMIP5, choose from: "atmos", "ocean", "land", "landIce", "seaIce", "aerosol" "atmosChem", ocnBgchem (ocean biogeochemical).
+For CMIP5, permitted values are: "atmos", "ocean", "land", "landIce", "seaIce", "aerosol" "atmosChem", ocnBgchem (ocean biogeochemical).
 Note that sometimes a variable will be equally (or almost equally relevant) to two or more "realms", in which case the atomic dataset might be assigned to a primary "realm", but cross-referenced or aliased to the other relevant "realms".

-Variable name: For CMIP5, each variable is uniquely identified by a combination of two strings: 1) a name associated generically with the variable (typically, as recorded in the netCDF file - e.g., tas, pr, ua), and 2) the name of the CMOR variable table (e.g., Amon, da, aero) in which the variable appears.
-Together these two strings ensure that the variable is uniquely defined.
-There are some applications in which the second string might be unnecessary (e.g., for CMIP5, this will be omitted from the directory structure).
-Note that for CMIP5 a hyphen ('-') is forbidden to be included anywhere in the first string.
+Variable identifier: For CMIP5, each variable is uniquely identified by a combination of two strings: 1) a "variable name" associated generically with the variable (typically, as recorded in the netCDF file - e.g., tas, pr, ua), and 2) a "variable table" name (e.g., Amon, day, aero) in which the variable appears.
+These two components of the variable name are defined in the so-called "standard_output" spreadsheet found at http://cmip-pcmdi.llnl.gov/cmip5/output_req.html.
+Note that for CMIP5 a variable is also uniquely defined by the DRS component "frequency" and the variable name alone (without reference to a specific table).
+Note that within CMIP5 variable names, hyphens ('-') are forbidden.